Peace Action Wellington

 Peace Action Wellington (PAW) is a left-wing activist organisation based in Wellington, New Zealand primarily known for their opposition to western intervention and military involvement around the world, advocacy for indigenous rights, and capitalism.
 With support from members of the Green Party of Aotearoa New Zealand, the group is also linked to other local activist groups.
 Peace Action Wellington is affiliated with the American Peace Action group.

-For its sometimes provocative actions, the group has attracted the invention of New Zealand's security and intelligence services.
+For its sometimes provocative actions, the group has attracted the attention of New Zealand's security and intelligence services.
 In particular, the perceived violent actions and support for domestic terrorism has attracted significant attention.

 History

 Early History and Foundation

 Peace Action Wellington was founded in 2001 from an amalgamation of Marxist, anarchist, anti-western, social-justice and union groups in response to the United States invasion of Afghanistan as part of the War on Terror, following the September 11 attacks.
 The group stated that they wished to promote peaceful, rather than violent responses to world conflict.
 The group further 2003 invasion of Iraq, and played a role in the New Zealand anti-war movement's opposition to the war, organising several nationwide protests.
 Particular importance was given to the involvement of the New Zealand Special Air Service, and its actions fighting under ISAF command in Afghanistan.
 In March 2003 PAW issued an official statement denouncing the wars, stating that American, British and Australian interests should be targeted in retaliation.
 In 2004, the group organised a rally from Civic Square to the Wellington Cenotaph intended to demonstrate their opposition to the War on Terror.